near/docs/docs/tutorials/test-your-smart-contracts.md

 > - Type `yarn dev` to rebuild and redeploy your modified contract
 >

+Notice the console log right above `Server running at http://localhost:1234` that says `Done deploying to dev-159486XXXXXXX-XXXXXXX`.
+This is the account ID of our smart contract we just created and can also be found in `neardev/dev-account.env`.
+By entering this ID in the [NEAR Explorer](https://explorer.testnet.near.org/) search bar, we can see all of the account activity.
+If you look now, you should see confirmation of the contract being deployed as well as a transfer of 500 Ⓝ to the account.
+This tool will come in handy later so we can view all of the transactions we'll make.

 ## Step 4 - Make a simple UI

 Congratulations!
 All of your blockchain work is done!